History, tourist information, and nearby accommodation

 Throughout the medieval period, Newenden was a busy inland port for sea-going ships, until gradual silting of the river meant that it fell out of use in the 16th century.
 At one time there were no less than 16 inns serving the village, though only one, the White Hart, survives.
 If you fancy a pint, the White Hart was once named 'Pub of the Year' by the Evening Standard newspaper.

 If you take the public footpath beside the inn you quickly come to a picturesque oast house, now transformed into a private dwelling.
-Oast house were made to dry hops as part of the brewing process.
+Oast houses were made to dry hops as part of the brewing process.
 They are easily spotted due to their distinctive conical roofs pierced by a cowl made to be turned into the wind to draw hot air from the drying floor below.

 From Newenden Bridge you can take a boat trip along the Rother to nearby Bodiam Castle, a moated 14th-century castle in a romantic setting overlooking the river.